$2,520 a year for in-state students and $2,520 a year for out-of-state students.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and supporting students.

 Conservatorio de Musica de Puerto Rico's endowment was valued at $1 million in 2023, compared to a national average of $905 million.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

-Connect with other students, parents, and admissions professionals to learn more about about Conservatorio de Musica de Puerto Rico in the College Confidential forums
+Join the conversation about about Conservatorio de Musica de Puerto Rico in the College Confidential forums